 A baby bath is another non-essential item you may want to include to make bathing your baby easier than a soak in the bathtub or sink.

 Apply for a 0% credit card to furnish your newborn’s nursery.
 This way, you can get all the essentials you need to decorate and you’ll skip out on paying interest as long as your pay your balance in full before the promotional period ends.

 You’d be surprised how much stuff one tiny little baby can accumulate.
 As well as the pile of cute baby clothes, there are towels, blankets, wraps, toys, books and a whole lot more — adequate storage space is essential.

-You’ll want a chest or dresser to store you baby’s clothing.
+You’ll want a chest or dresser to store your baby’s clothing.
 Shelves and boxes will prove useful for storing all the little toys and trinkets your baby is gifted.
-Bookshelves can display some of your favorite baby books and a few stuffed toys, adding to the child-like ambience of the room.
+Bookshelves can display some of your favorite baby books and a few stuffed toys, adding to the child-like ambiance of the room.

 Don’t forget that easy access to storage is always vital, as you’ll rarely have both hands free to get what you want.